Friday, December 26, 2025

 Christmas done and dusted

 That’s Christmas done for another year.
 This year’s festivities took place at Nicole and Jason’s in Rouse Hill.
 As we did last year, Garry and I slept over on Christmas Eve.
 We also took time out to see Mitch’s new apartment.
 It’s an impressive investment.
-I’d be happy to live in it.
+I’d be happy to live there.

 No comments: